kishoreb4/Sources/README.md

 # Sources
-This repository consists of my notes to Data science Nothing much.
+This repository consists of my notes on Data science Nothing much.
 Just checking